vgopal02/CoffeeQuiz/README.md

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
-Each link clearly describes the page they will end up at clearly.
+Each link describes the page they will end up at clearly.

         2. All of the information is within the visibility of the user irrespective of the screen size.

-        3. Font colors and sizes have been designed to ensure the information is clear to the user at all times.
+        3. Font colors and font sizes have been designed to ensure the information is clear to the user at all times.

  -  #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find the quiz fresh.

-        1. The questions are picked in random order from a database of hardcoded questions.
+        1. The questions are picked at random order from a database of hardcoded questions.

         2. This makes it a challenge for the user as they will be always be asked different questions.